socomsystems/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 ===============
 Background jobs
 ===============
-A system like Nextcloud sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering Nextcloud performance.
+A system like cyfrSpaces sometimes requires tasks to be done on a regular basis without the need for user interaction or hindering cyfrSpaces performance.
 For that purpose, as a system administrator, you can define background jobs (for example, database clean-ups) which are executed without any need for user interaction.

 These jobs are typically referred to as *cron jobs*.
-Cron jobs are commands or shell-based scripts that are scheduled to run periodically at fixed times, dates, or intervals.   ``cron.php`` is a Nextcloud internal process that runs such background jobs on demand.
+Cron jobs are commands or shell-based scripts that are scheduled to run periodically at fixed times, dates, or intervals.   ``cron.php`` is a cyfrSpaces internal process that runs such background jobs on demand.

-Nextcloud apps register actions with ``cron.php`` automatically to take care of typical housekeeping operations, such as garbage collecting of temporary files or checking for newly updated files using ``filescan()`` for externally mounted file systems.
+cyfrSpaces apps register actions with ``cron.php`` automatically to take care of typical housekeeping operations, such as garbage collecting of temporary files or checking for newly updated files using ``filescan()`` for externally mounted file systems.